 Delivering more sustainable, digitally-enabled models of care that are closer to the patient's home ensures that patients interact with our services in the most appropriate setting.
-This not patients are assessed by a clinician and given advice over the phone, thereby reducing unnecessary journeys and keeping ambulance responses for those who need us most.
+This not only creates benefits for patient experience but, in many cases, may also reduce emissions related to unnecessary hospital visits and admissions.

-The launch of the Future Dispatch Model has increased the proportion of calls where
+• The launch of the Future Dispatch Model has increased the proportion of calls where